 Mickey Rooney's unfortunate turn as Holly's Japanese neighbor.

 Old Shame: Both Richard Shepherd and Blake Edwards had regretted of casting Mickey Rooney in Yellow Face.
-Mickey Rooney himself stated if he'd known that so many people would be offended, he would never have taken the role.
+Mickey Rooney himself stated if he'd known that so many people would be offended, he would never have taken the role, but otherwise doesn't regret his performance itself, saying they had much fun during the shooting and everyone at Hollywood (including Asians!) had congratulated him upon the release of the movie, with the criticizing only coming much later.

 Referenced by...: In an episode of Seinfeld, George joins a book club where he is supposed to read the novella but is too lazy to (despite its brevity).
 He rents the movie instead and is humiliated later on when he mentions that Holly hooks up with Paul at the end.
 He should have known about Adaptational Sexuality.